ryantd42/NY-Legislative-Git/2023/A3715C-2023/bill.md

  CHIEF  EXECUTIVE  OFFICER; OR (III) SERVE AS: (1) A MAJORITY OF THE NOT- FOR-PROFIT CORPORATION'S BOARD OF DIRECTORS; OR (2) IN HIS OR HER  OFFI- CIAL CAPACITY, THE NOT-FOR-PROFIT CORPORATION'S CHIEF EXECUTIVE OFFICER;
- OR (3) IN HIS OR HER OFFICIAL CAPACITY, A DIRECTOR IN THE NOT-FOR-PROFIT CORPORATION;  OR  (B)  WHICH PAY STAFF OF A STATE OR LOCAL GOVERNMENT OR STATE OR  LOCAL  AUTHORITY  TO  PROVIDE  ADMINISTRATIVE  OR  OPERATIONAL SUPPORT.
+ OR  (B) WHICH PAY STAFF OF A STATE OR LOCAL GOVERNMENT OR STATE OR LOCAL AUTHORITY TO PROVIDE ADMINISTRATIVE OR OPERATIONAL SUPPORT.
   § 10.
 The public authorities law is amended by adding  a  new  section 2829 to read as follows:
   §  2829.
 STATE AND LOCAL AUTHORITIES SUBJECT TO THE OPEN MEETINGS AND FREEDOM OF INFORMATION LAWS.
 ALL STATE AND LOCAL  AUTHORITIES,  AS  SUCH TERMS ARE DEFINED IN SECTION TWO OF THIS CHAPTER, AS WELL AS ALL SUBSID- IARIES AND AFFILIATES OF SUCH STATE AND LOCAL AUTHORITIES, AS SUCH TERMS ARE  DEFINED  IN  SECTION  TWO  OF THIS CHAPTER, SHALL BE SUBJECT TO THE PROVISIONS OF ARTICLES SIX AND SEVEN OF THE PUBLIC OFFICERS LAW RELATING TO THE FREEDOM OF INFORMATION AND OPEN MEETINGS LAWS  RESPECTIVELY.
-ALL
- A. 3715  5

- STATE AND LOCAL AUTHORITIES, AS WELL AS ALL SUBSIDIARIES AND  AFFILIATES OF  SUCH  STATE AND LOCAL AUTHORITIES, SHALL, TO THE EXTENT PRACTICABLE, STREAM ALL OPEN MEETINGS AND PUBLIC HEARINGS ON  ITS  WEBSITE  IN  REAL- TIME,  POST VIDEO RECORDINGS OF ALL OPEN MEETINGS AND PUBLIC HEARINGS ON ITS WEBSITE WITHIN FIVE BUSINESS DAYS OF  THE  MEETING  OR  HEARING  AND MAINTAIN SUCH RECORDINGS FOR A PERIOD OF NOT LESS THAN FIVE YEARS.
+ALL STATE  AND LOCAL AUTHORITIES, AS WELL AS ALL SUBSIDIARIES AND AFFILIATES OF SUCH STATE AND LOCAL AUTHORITIES, SHALL, TO THE  EXTENT  PRACTICABLE, STREAM  ALL  OPEN  MEETINGS  AND PUBLIC HEARINGS ON ITS WEBSITE IN REAL- TIME, POST VIDEO RECORDINGS OF ALL OPEN MEETINGS AND PUBLIC HEARINGS  ON ITS  WEBSITE  WITHIN  FIVE  BUSINESS  DAYS OF THE MEETING OR HEARING AND MAINTAIN SUCH RECORDINGS FOR A PERIOD OF NOT LESS THAN FIVE YEARS.
   § 11.
-This act shall take effect on the thirtieth day after it shall have become a law; provided, however, that the  provisions  of  subpara- graph  2  of paragraph (d) and paragraph (i) of section 1411 of the not- for-profit corporation law, as amended by sections six and eight of this act shall not apply retroactively to contracts or agreements  between  a local  development  corporation  and  a  municipal corporation, state or local authority, or district entered into prior to the effective date of this act.
+This act shall take effect on the thirtieth day after  it  shall have  become  a  law; provided, however, that the provisions of subpara- graph 2 of paragraph (d) and paragraph (i) of section 1411 of  the  not- for-profit corporation law, as amended by sections six and eight of this
+ A. 3715--A  5

+ act  shall  not apply retroactively to contracts or agreements between a local development corporation and  a  municipal  corporation,  state  or local authority, or district entered into prior to the effective date of this act.